-- When you run a search query, the results will be displayed on the page.
+- When you run a search query in Engage, the results will be displayed on the page.
 The resulting number displays the number of conversations where your keyword(s) appears.

 - You will be prompted with a question underneath the first column to save your feed.
 Simply, click on the Save Feed button, give a relevant title to your feed and save.

-- If you want to further filter your search query, click on the Edit button, and follow the above steps 2 through 3.
+- If you want to further filter your search query, click on the Edit button on the feed to adjust your search.

 If you type more than two keywords in one search, your results will pull that exact phrase.
-If you separate your keywords by hitting Enter, your results will be pulled using the OR boolean operator logic (meaning it will search for content including either the first, the second, or both keywords).
+If you separate your keywords using the Enter key on your keyboard, your results will be pulled using OR boolean operator logic (i.e. meaning it will search for content including either the first keyword, second keyword, or both keywords).

 When handling content in Engage, we recommend the following workflow:

 When working in bigger teams, other users can decide to assign you specific content that requires your judgment and expertise.
-That content will appear in your Assignments Feed until you mark it as read.
-An Admin or Team Lead can also assign incoming content to the rest of a team this way.
+That content will appear in your Assignments feed until you mark it as read.
+An Admin or Team Leader can also assign incoming content to the rest of a team this way.

-The top bar displays all the feeds you have created by title.
+Your Feed overview menu will display all the feeds you have created by title.
 By default, they are organized from the oldest to the left and the newest to the right.
-If you would like to reshuffle the order, simply drag the feed column left or right by grabbing the top of the column.
-The new order will be automatically saved and displayed in the top bar.
+If you would like to adjust the order of your feeds, drag a feed left or right by grabbing the top of the feed column.
+The new order will be automatically saved and displayed in your Feeds overview menu.

-If you would like to delete a feed, click More followed by Delete Feed.
+If you would like to delete a feed, click the ellipsis (three dots) icon in the top-right corner of the feed, followed by Delete Feed.